masher92/UKCP18/CatchmentAnalysis/ReadMe.md

   <img src="Figs/AllCatchments/Runoff/VsCatchmentDescriptors/DPSBARvsUvR_Diff_Winter.PNG" width="230"  />
 <p align="center">  <p align="center">

-There is a strong negative correlation between the difference in peak flow between summer and winter and altitude, for models both with and without and urban component.
-This means that the higher the catchment altitude, the smaller the difference between peak flow from summer and winter storms.
-There is a weaker negative correlation between the difference in peak flow between a model with and without and urban component, for both summer and winter storm profiles.
+There is a weak negative correlation between the difference in peak flow between summer and winter and steepness, for models both with and without and urban component, and between the difference in peak flow between a model with and without and urban component and steepnes, for both summer and winter storm profiles.

 #### Standard Average Areal Rainfall
-Across all return periods, the mean difference
 <p align="center">
   <img src="Figs/AllCatchments/Runoff/VsCatchmentDescriptors/DPSBARvsSvW_Diff_Urban.PNG" width="230"  />
   <img src="Figs/AllCatchments/Runoff/VsCatchmentDescriptors/DPSBARvsSvW_Diff_Rural.PNG" width="230"  />